Academies and Leadership Programs

 - Four Independent Study Grade 12 credits with NIDES by Navigate

-This 5-day, 4-night camp costs $525 (including GST) and includes transportation from Vancouver Island to the Centre, workshops and speakers, Centre activities, food, and accommodation.
+This 5-day, 4-night camp includes transportation from Vancouver Island to the Centre, workshops and speakers, Centre activities, food, and accommodation.

 The participants of the 2018 Ocean Literacy Academy heard from keynote speakers that hailed from Australia.
 Paddlers Lucy and Mathilde of Passages Adventures paddled from Juneau, Alaska to Victoria, BC over the span of three months on a plastic-free journey to raise awareness of the impact of ocean plastics and marking marine debris on their journey.

 The participants of the 2019 Ocean Literacy and Leadership Camp heard from motivational speaker Talli Osborne and environmental activist Tzeporah Berman.
 Deep Bay Marine Field Station ran two workshops, and Tanya Otero from Ocean Wise and the Great Canadian Shoreline Cleanup spoke about her plastic-free lifestyle and led a short beach cleanup of Tribune Bay.

 Tribune Bay Outdoor Education Centre provides an inclusive environment and strives to make every participant feel safe and supported.
-This means that our definition of “young women” or “young men” embraces students who identify as gender queer, non-binary, trans, or gender questioning.
+This means that our definition of “youth” embraces students who identify as gender queer, non-binary, trans, or gender questioning.

 Search and Rescue Academy

 The SAR Academy is a 12-day program hosted by Tribune Bay Outdoor Education Centre, Mount Washington, and the Comox Valley Ground Search and Rescue for ages 16 and up.
 In addition to their Ground Search and Rescue Technician certification, participants will get a 2-day first aid course, six Board of Education credits, 30-hours towards your high school Community Connections Grad Transition requirements, and supplemental outdoor programming such as High Ropes, GPS training, Kayaking, Campfires and overnight survival, river rescue, team building and more!

 Check back for updates or contact us for more details about the next SAR Academy.
 Due to the COVID-19 Pandemic, the next SAR academy has been delayed until further notice.